Hide data inside images.

 How steganography works.

-Your message is encrypted with AES-256, then each bit is stored in the least significant bit of the image's pixel data.
-The visual difference is invisible to the human eye.
-The output is a normal PNG file that opens in any image viewer.
+Your message is encrypted with AES-256, then each bit of ciphertext is written into the least-significant bit of an image pixel.
+Three bits per pixel; the colour change is far below what the eye can detect, and far below the noise floor of any normal photograph.
+The output is a standard PNG that opens in any viewer.

-Combined with deny.sh's deniable encryption, you get two layers of protection: the encrypted data is hidden inside the image (steganography), and if discovered, it decrypts to a decoy (deniability).
+Combine it with deny.sh deniable encryption and you get two layers: the encrypted data hides inside the image (steganography), and if it's ever extracted and decrypted, it can resolve to a decoy instead of the truth (deniability).

 Everything runs in your browser.